Johannes Wilhelm Christian Dietrichson: Career

 He grew up and attended school in Fredriksstad where his teachers included Hans Riddervold.
-He took his examen artium in 1832 and graduated from the Royal Frederick University in Christiania in 1837.
-He worked in Christiania from 1839, and was present at the Norwegian Missionary Society national convention in 1843.
-He was ordained a Lutheran minister on February 26, 1844, immigrating to the United States in July that same year.
+He graduated from the Royal Frederick University in Christiania in 1837.
+He was present at the Norwegian Missionary Society national convention in 1843.
+After being ordained as a Lutheran minister in February 1844, he immigrated to the United States, arriving on 9 July 1844.

 Knud Aslakson Juve's farm where Rev. Dietrichson preached Sept.
 2, 1844.